.jpg)

 Starts briefly in Belfast, moves to Switzerland and then concludes in "...that capital of Satan, Sodom-by-the-Sea, New York City"

 Sheila Rafferty, "A good woman, for a Yank".
-Marta Torres with whom he has a bit ambiguous relationship, try to figure it out yourself: "I liked her more than anyone I knew.
-Buit I didn't know what to do about it."
-And there's also his whining wife and maybe we can count Red Emma (Sam's Jaguar) too.
+Marta Torres, with whom he has an ambiguous relationship.
+Try to figure it out yourself: "I liked her more than anyone I knew.
+But I didn't know what to do about it."
+And there's also his whining wife, and maybe we can count Red Emma (Sam's Jaguar) too.

-Once briefly when an explosion destroys near pub.
-Second one is pretty standard and unoriginal: "A Jagged red scribble went through my eyes, and then there was blackness."
+Once, briefly, when an explosion occurred near a pub.
+The second one is pretty standard and unoriginal: "A Jagged red scribble went through my eyes, and then there was blackness."

-Not really sure about its meaning.
-Main sub-plot is about one group of fanatics trying to steal large arms shipment from another.
+Not sure.
+The main sub-plot is about one group of fanatics trying to steal a large arms shipment from another.
 Have no idea where/how heaven came into the picture.

 Cover:

-Good as expected from Hard Case crime.
-But not very accurate - I guess chick is Sheila but the only time she's outside the McDaid's is when pub is blown to pieces by a planted bomb.
-Her description of that evening matches though: she does have red hair, green blouse, large breasts (for a thin girl).
+Good as expected from Hard Case Crime.
+But not very accurate - I guess the chick is Sheila, but the only time she's outside the McDaid's is when the pub is blown to pieces by a planted bomb.
+Her description of that evening matches, though: she does have red hair, a green blouse, and large breasts (for a thin girl).

 The thin, moustached bartender wore a Pioneer pin on his shirt, a sign that he had taken the pledge never to drink.
 Such Irishman are prized bartenders on the Irish saloon circuit, but I never trusted them to fix me a drink more complicated than a beer.